What to wear for your family photoshoot that will give you confidence in being comfortable and knowing you’re showing up looking great as a group!

 Boys: I will recommend overalls again but jeans/shorts and a t-shirt work fine too.
 If you love the look of overalls on a child like I do, try to find overalls in one of the colors from the print of your dress.

 First, take a look in everyone’s closet and see if you already have any of these items that might work.
 If not, see what’s in stores close to where you live.
 If you know you get over-whelmed in stores especially when you have your children with you, make arrangements for someone to watch them so you can go on your own.
 But if you’re comfortable ordering outfits online, do you best to be distraction free!
-If you’re ordering online, be sure to do this 3-4 weeks before your scheduled shoot date that way you have time to send things back if they don’t fit!!
+My clients receive access to Style & Select!!
+It’s an online outfit-coordinator that helps choose outfits based on size, gender, season & color palette.
+If you’re ordering online, be sure to do this 3-4 weeks before your scheduled shoot date, that way you have time to send things back if they don’t fit!!
 This guide is supposed to help you minimize department store meltdowns the day before your photoshoot.
 Give yourself the time, you deserve that!!